lukaszdabrowskicom/SoftwareDevelopment-T-SQL/README.md

  -
  -

-# These are free T-SQL functions && procedures for operations like:
+# These are free T-SQL functions && procedures for day-to-day operations:
  - sending formmatted email with applied CSS2/3 rules stright from database,
  - converting query result to JSON format,
  - creating C# class based on a table,